-This guide also includes tips for your child on test day (see page 24) and vocabulary practice for you to do with your child (see page 25), so that they feel fully prepared and confident on test day.
+This guide also includes tips for students on test day (see page 24) and vocabulary practice for you to do with your students (see page 25), so that they feel fully prepared and confident on test day.

-Here are some suggestions as to how you can use the practice tests to help your child at home:
+Here are some suggestions as to how you can use the practice tests in your classroom:

-• Examine the structure of papers
+Examine the structure of papers

-Help your child to become familiar with the structure of each paper, so that they don't leave out a part by mistake.
+Help students to become familiar with the structure of each paper, so that they don't leave out a part by mistake.

-• Study the rubrics in each part
+Study the rubrics in each part

-The rubrics used in the practice tests are identical to those used in the test papers - if your child becomes familiar with the rubrics, then they won't misinterpret instructions on test day and lose marks.
+The rubrics used in the practice tests are identical to those used in the test papers - if students become familiar with the rubrics, then they won't misinterpret instructions on test day and lose marks.

-• Create the exam experience
+Create the exam experience

-You can get your child to do these practice tests under timed exam conditions so that they get used to this feeling and are not nervous on test day.
+You can get your students to do these practice tests under timed exam conditions so that they get used to this feeling and are not nervous on test day.

-• Revise grammar and vocabulary
+Revise grammar and vocabulary

 The practice tests use a wide variety of grammatical structures and vocabulary from the A1 Movers syllabus.
-While the course book that you're using is likely to deal with these language and topics separately, in these practice tests your child will find the language all mixed together, as it will be in the test.
-The practice tests give your child the opportunity to recycle and revise topic work that they have done in class in an authentic way.
+While the course book that you're using is likely to deal with these language and topics separately, in these practice tests the students will find the language all mixed together, as it will be in the test.
+The practice tests give you the opportunity to recycle and revise topic work that you have done in class in an authentic way.